christophby/midi-offset-remover/README.md

 1. Clone repo
 2. Run `yarn` to install packages
 3. Install [py-midicsv](https://pypi.org/project/py-midicsv/)
    `pip install py_midicsv`.
-This script used its command line tool.
+This project uses its command line tool

 ### Run

-1. Create an empty folder and out your Midi files in there which need to be transformed, e.g. `/Downloads/TRANSFORM_MIDI`
+1. Create an empty folder and put your Midi files in there which you want to be transformed, e.g. `/Downloads/TRANSFORM_MIDI`
-2. Run `yarn start <your_directory>` or `sh midi-offset-remove-all.sh <your_directory>`
+2. Run `yarn start <your_directory>` or `sh midi-offset-remove-all.sh <your_directory>`.
    Following the example, it would be  `yarn start /Downloads/TRANSFORM_MIDI`
 3. All files will be transformed.
 The new files will be places in the `out` directory inside the same folder.